boomshakakan/sportsNetwork/README.md

 Data used as nuerons in network

-WHEN CREATING DATABASE: Tables holding teams will hold roster and player information on a basic level and the player tables will hold the statistics of the player themselves
+WHEN CREATING DATABASE: Tables holding teams will hold roster and player information on a basic level / player tables will hold the statistics of the player themselves with relations to seasons which hold all individual game stats